abhisheksingh172155/Accenture-North-America-Data-Analytics-and-Visualisation-/README.md

 # Accenture-North-America-Data-Analytics-and-Visualisation-
 Task - 1

-Project Understanding:
+Project Understanding

 A data analyst sits between the business and the data.

 One of Accenture’s Managing Directors, Mae Mulligan, is the client lead for Social Buzz.
 She has reviewed the brief provided by Social Buzz and has assembled a diverse team of Accenture experts to deliver the project.
 Mae has scheduled a project kick off call with the internal Accenture project team for tomorrow morning.